LLNL/sundials/doc/arkode/SphinxDocs/guide/source/f_interface/Usage.rst

 	:math:`\ne 0` if an error occurred).

+..
    When using the ARKDLS interface with the SUNLINSOL_KLU or SUNLINSOL_SUPERLUMT mass matrix linear solver modules, the user must supply a routine that computes the sparse mass matrix :math:`M(t)`.
    Both the KLU and SuperLU_MT solver interfaces support the compressed-sparse-column (CSC) and compressed-sparse-row (CSR) matrix formats.
 The desired format must have been specified to the :f:func:`FSUNSPARSEMASSMATINIT()` function when initializing the sparse mass matrix.
 The user-provided routine to compute :math:`M(t)` must have the following form:
+When using the ARKDLS interface with the SUNLINSOL_KLU or SUNLINSOL_SUPERLUMT mass matrix linear solver modules, the user must supply a routine that computes the sparse mass matrix :math:`M`.
+Both the KLU and SuperLU_MT solver interfaces support the compressed-sparse-column (CSC) and compressed-sparse-row (CSR) matrix formats.
+The desired format must have been specified to the :f:func:`FSUNSPARSEMASSMATINIT()` function when initializing the sparse mass matrix.
+The user-provided routine to compute :math:`M` must have the following form: